-If you’ve ever had to put your sports bra in a baggie, you know what kind of workout we’re talking about—even a cold shower won’t cool you off entirely.
-You’ll want a lightweight, sleeveless, zip-and-done dress that won’t get dark spots if you’re still, um, a little damp.
-The Giovanna is a polished option, especially for petites, as are the Kira and the Shirley (shown above).
-If you’re taller, go for the Annie, the Pauline, or the Nisa.
-All are made from a stretchy, breathable blend that dries quickly and holds its shape—whether it’s been squashed in a duffel or worn for twelve hours straight.
-In case you get chilly later, keep a jardigan close at hand.
+If you’ve ever had to put your sports bra in a plastic baggie, you know what kind of workout we’re talking about—even a cold shower won’t cool you off entirely.
+You need a lightweight, sleeveless, zip-and-done dress that won’t get dark spots if you’re still, um, a little damp.
+The Emily is a polished option, especially for petites, as is the Shirley or the Sarah dress pictured above.
+If you’re taller, go for the Annie, or the Aditi.
+Both are made from a stretchy, breathable fabric blend that dries quickly and holds its shape—whether it’s been squashed in a duffel or worn for twelve hours straight.
+Keep a jardigan close at hand, in case you get chilly later (or if you know your office is freezing).

 Even after a lower-impact workout, it’s still easy to get overheated, and there’s nothing worse than feeling sticky right after you’ve rinsed off.
-You’ll want to avoid long sleeves and separates (too much to deal with), but thicker, tailored fabrics—like our double-knit jersey—will have you looking crisp and fabulous.
+You’ll want to avoid long sleeves and separates (too much to deal with), and turn to thicker, tailored fabrics—like our soft, ponte—to keep you looking crisp and fabulous.
 The Rachel dress (shown above) is a great choice, as is the Lydia.
 Or you can try the ever-popular Tory dress, which features discreet, sweat-absorbing pads inside the sleeves to keep you fresh as a daisy.

 In this case, your top priorities are packability, efficiency, and comfort—changing out of yoga clothes into something stiff, creased, or constraining is no one’s idea of a good time.
-For a one-step solution, try the classic Etsuko, Emily, or Alexandra dresses, which all feature elbow-length sleeves.
-Alternatively, you can mix and match our jersey separates (shown above): the Fey top, the Waverly skirt, the Winfrey top, and the Soho skirt are designed for easy combinations.
-Finally, if you’re more of a pants person, try the Foster: it looks like a polished trouser, but feels like yoga tights.
-Add the draped Deneuve top, and you’ll be ready to take the day by storm.
+For a one-step solution, try the classic Etsuko or Alexandra dresses, which all feature elbow-length sleeves.
+Alternately, you can mix and match our jersey separates: the Fey top, the Winfrey top, and the Soho skirt are designed for easy combinations.
+Finally, if you’re more of a pants person, try the Oshima: it looks like a polished trouser, but feels like yoga tights.
+If the Fey feels too fitted, substitute the breezy Didion top, and you’ll be ready to take the day by storm.